semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 #### Remove the dependency and refactor the code

 Removing the dependency and refactoring the code is another method to remediate vulnerabilities.
-Upon merging any dependency removals, Semgrep Supply Chain scans the PR or MR, detects the changes in your lockfile, and updates the status to **Fixed**.
+Upon merging any dependency removals, Semgrep Supply Chain scans the PR or MR, detects the changes in your manifest file, and updates the status to **Fixed**.

 ### Ignore findings